NE-Robotics/In-Control/www/docs/CUSTOM-CONFIG.md

 _[< Return to homepage](/docs/INDEX.md)_

-AdvantageScope includes a default set of flat field images, field models, robot models, and joystick configurations.
+In Control includes a default set of flat field images, field models, robot models, and joystick configurations.
 These can be customized to add more options if desired.
 To open the configuration folder, click "Help" > "Show FRC Data Folder".
-AdvantageScope must be restarted for changes to take effect.
+In Control must be restarted for changes to take effect.

-The expected formats for the configuration files are defined below.
-See the [built-in configurations](https://github.com/Mechanical-Advantage/AdvantageScope/tree/main/frcData) for reference.

 ## Flat Field Images